Call 24/7.

-Proactive Behavioral Health is a methadone treatment facility in Gooding County, Idaho.
-It is located at 215 University Avenue, 83330 zip.
-Proactive Behavioral Health provides regular outpatient treatment, intensive outpatient treatment and outpatient treatment.
-Other than methadone treatment, Proactive Behavioral Health offers group counseling, substance use education and marital/couples counseling.
-Proactive Behavioral Health provides medication-assisted treatment to men and women.
+Proactive Behavioral Health is a methadone clinic in Gooding County, ID.
+It is situated at 215 University Avenue, 83330 zip.
+Proactive Behavioral Health provides intensive outpatient treatment, regular outpatient treatment and outpatient treatment.
+Other than methadone treatment, Proactive Behavioral Health offers individual counseling, group counseling and family counseling.
+Proactive Behavioral Health provides medication assisted treatment to women and men.
 Proactive Behavioral Health also supports Spanish patients for drug addiction treatment.

 Treatment at a suboxone clinic in Gooding County is often similar to the treatment received at a methadone clinic.
 Both of the medication assisted treatment options work by reducing narcotic and opioid cravings for those who are addicted.
 A big difference between suboxone and methadone is that suboxone can be prescribed by doctors, while methadone treatment needs to be received at a clinic.